nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

   monitoring of NLM clients on shutdown, allowing for the possibility of sending SM_NOTIFY on restart (if internal statd is used, Ganesha will send SM_NOTIFY on restart for any NLM clients still monitored).

+Internal_statd(bool, default false)
+  If false, use external rpc.statd.
+If true, provide NSM protocol internally on NSM_Port.

 Parameters controlling TCP DRC behavior:
 ----------------------------------------